artiso-solutions/samples/FeatureToggles/Readme.md

-Simple Example for Feature flag based at the framework Feature Toggle from Jason Roberts
+Simple Example for Feature toggles based at the framework Feature Toggle from Jason Roberts

 ####Available Feature Toggles
 * SimpleFeatureToggle